gruntwork-io/docs/docs/2.0/docs/library/guides/integrate-tfc.md

 This section will cover how to use Gruntwork in conjunction with two popular HashiCorp products: [Terraform Cloud (TFC)](https://www.terraform.io/docs/cloud/index.html) and [Terraform Enterprise (TFE)](https://www.terraform.io/docs/enterprise/index.html).
 Although the open source edition of Terraform is quite powerful and flexible as a standalone project, many organizations turn to TFC/TFE for the CLI/UI integration, approval-based workflow capabilities, Sentinel policy framework, and more.
 At its core, Terraform Enterprise is basically Terraform Cloud repackaged for a self-hosted environment.
 We’ll use "TFC" as short hand for both Terraform Cloud and Enterprise throughout this guide.

 In our guide on [Customizing Modules](/2.0/docs/library/tutorials/customizing-modules) we describe how to use Gruntwork with two VCS repositories: `infrastructure-modules`, containing your OpenTofu/Terraform code that wraps the modules from Gruntwork IaC Library, and `infrastructure-live`, containing Terragrunt configurations that enable you to manage Terraform easily across multiple accounts and environments.
 When using Gruntwork with TFC, you have two choices regarding these repositories:

 <div className="dlist">

 #### Use TFC without Terragrunt

-Using this approach, Terraform modules are still defined in an `infrastructure-modules` repository as discussed above.
+Using this approach, Terraform modules are still defined in an `infrastructure-catalog` repository as discussed above.
 Each module has a dedicated [TFC workspace](https://www.terraform.io/docs/state/workspaces.html).
 You create the workspace in advance, and then you can run the Terraform modules either from the `terraform` CLI or from the TFC UI.
 In essence, TFC replaces Terragrunt and `infrastructure-live`.
 You’ll be able to use the full TFC feature set, but you